gbtami/pychess-variants/static/docs/synochess.md

 As the Dynasty, avoid moving the soldiers too much.
 Their initial formation is already in an optimal "soldier structure" (a pair of soldiers side-by-side).
 Slide them to open up or create attacks for your cannons and chariots.
 Use the reinforcements to replace lost soldiers.
 If you drop them too early, you only block yoruselves in.

+### Kingdom (white) tips

+* **Opening pawn moves – keep them single-step!** – This is more based on an analysis of Stockfish patterns, but your first moves should favor single step pawn moves rather than double steps.
+This is likely because it’s important to have a solid pawn backbone to take down the pesky Dynasty soldiers.
+* **Do NOT exchange for the cannon** – The cannon, while very menacing in the early game, depreciates rapidly throughout the game.
+In fact, killing the other pieces effectively kills the cannons (if there are no screens, it can’t move effectively), eventually leaving it open to be killed by another piece easily.
+* **Protect the queen!** – The queen is valued even more than in standard chess, because it is the one big trump card that the Kingdom has over the Dynasty.
+If it has to be exchanged, make sure that one of the enemy chariots go down with it.
+* **Trade, trade, trade** – This follows the last two tips.
+If you keep trading, while keeping your queen alive and also not making too many exchanges for cannons, you will be on top.
+The Dynasty has a complex piece coordination, and that can get broken down the fewer pieces they have.
+The Kingdom wants a simple, open game, while the Dynasty wants to take advantage of its early open files and soldier screens.

+### Dynasty (black) tips

+* **Know the pieces' moves!** – This may seem obvious, but a lot of beginners forget that soldiers can move sideways.
+* **Soldier structure – DO NOT MOVE YOUR SOLDIERS** – This may seem counterintuitive compared to regular chess pawns, but soldiers really shouldn’t be moving as part of your development OR for most attacks.
+The starting positions of your starting four soldiers are actually the strongest formation already.
+They each defend each other and prevent white from placing pieces anywhere on the 5th file.
+As such, each pair are probably even worth more than the average minor piece.
+Keep them there and use them as screens for your cannons to cramp and redirect white’s development as much as possible.
+Also, despite the words "DO NOT MOVE" in bold capital letters, if you have to, then you obviously have to.
+* **Reinforcement soldiers – Use sparingly** – As above, the original pawn structure is already optimal.
+Adding reinforcements without any need actually damages your structure and ruins your tempo.
+Use reinforcements when white is about to attack a soldier with a pawn supported by another piece.
+If instead there is a one-for-one soldier exchange, you can drop a reinforcement afterwards to repair your structure.
+* **Trade your cannons ASAP!** – As mentioned in the Kingdom tips above, cannons depreciate rapidly throughout the course of the game.
+Yes, they can be used for some devastating tactics, but the Dynasty player must acknowledge there is a small window for that (early to midgame).
+It’s recommended to trade off one of your cannons within the early game (first several moves).
+This allows the second cannon to move more freely.
+* **Activate your chariots** – This tip is similar to basic xiangqi strategy.
+The Dynasty starts with open chariot files – make sure to use them to get the chariots in the game.
+Once the enemy rooks come out, this advantage disappears quickly.